FerryTempo/FTServer/docs/ferrytempo.md

 ### BoatETA

-Countdown in seconds until arriving at terminal.
+Date/time in epoch format of the boat's expected arrival at the terminal.
+Returns null if the boat is currently docked.

 `BoatETA`